 Get in the cockpit, take the controls and experience the enormous wonder of how we, as a flying species, come home.
 And with Mark Vanhoenacker as your guide, you're guaranteed a smooth landing.

-Hello!
+So, hello!
 Welcome!
-Wow, you look surprisingly relaxed.
+Honestly, you look surprisingly relaxed.
 That's great to see.
 Have a seat on the left side of the cockpit - that's the captain's seat.
-Yes, you're now the captain.
-And yes, that's the runway down there.
-So fasten your seat belt, order yourself a cup of tea, and let's get cracking.
+Yes, that's right, you're now the captain, and yes, that's the runway down there.
+Fasten your seatbelt, order yourself a cup of tea, and let's get cracking.

 Mark Vanhoenacker, the airline pilot who makes poetry out of the science of flight technology, hands over the controls.
 Walking and talking us through the nitty-gritty of an approach and touchdown, he builds our understanding of flight from the ground up (or rather from the sky down), offering a new perspective of one of the more challenging and rewarding tasks ever.

 Mark Vanhoenacker is a Senior First Officer for British Airways, flying Boeing 747s to major cities around the world.
 Skyfaring, his first book about airline flying, was a huge international bestseller.

 - Other details

 In our relentless pursuit of a fulfilled life, we've become a knowledge-hungry nation.
 The Little Ways To Live A Big Life series will feed your yearning for learning — Red Magazine

 Vanhoenacker is a remarkable writer.
 In Skyfaring he reveals his passion for flight, the mechanics of planes, the weightless, meaningful geography of the skies and the scent of the cities he flies to.
 He creates a still, almost poetic point in the turning, travelling world.
 This mesmerising book will make you view the world differently.
 All aboard! — Helen Davies, Sunday Times